-Alexandra Korey is Head of Digital at The Florentine and at TF's sister company, Flod.
-She specializes in social media & crowdfunding for cultural institutions.
-In her past life, she got a PhD in Renaissance art history from the University of Chicago and a Masters from Syracuse University in Florence.
-When she is not writing for someone else, you can find her at her blog www.arttrav.com, where she's been reporting on art, culture and life in Italy since 2004.
+Alexandra Korey is Head of Digital at The Florentine's sister company, Flod.
+She specializes in social media & digital strategy for tourism, culture and wine.
+In a past life, she was an art history professor with a PhD from the University of Chicago.
+For fun, she writes her blog www.arttrav.com, where she's been reporting on art, culture and life in Italy since 2004.

 Don’t tell anyone, but I’ve got a new dealer in Maremma.
 An asparagus dealer.
 Her name is Irma and she defines herself as an “asparagaia”.
 The adjective is interesting since she does not seem to farm anything else.
 Asparagus grows only for a few weeks every year, so I wonder what she gets up to […]